taaziz1/CS157A-team1/README.md

 ##Setup Instructions

-Clone this project
+1.Clone this project

-Import into  Java environment.
+2.Import into  Java environment.

 3.Import the database into your MySQL database.

-Add 'database.properties' file in  'Tomcat/conf/'.
+4.Add 'database.properties' file in  'Tomcat/conf/'.

 5.In the database.properties  pass= your_password, change your_password to your mysql password.

-Run Tomcat and access the application in the browser using http://localhost:8080/PharmaFinder/ .
+6.Run Tomcat and access the application in the browser using http://localhost:8080/PharmaFinder/ .